TEN TAX FAQs

 Are there any tax breaks if I offer health insurance?

 Yes.
-And they can be significant for both you and and your employee.
+And they can be significant for both you and your employee.

 When a household employer contributes toward health insurance premiums, these dollars are not considered taxable income.
 Neither employer nor employee is required to pay taxes on these dollars.
 A family may choose to pay the healthcare premium directly to the health insurance company or give these dollars directly to their employee.
 (In the latter case, the family must keep a copy of a current health insurance card on file for proof of a current insurance policy)